Welcome to Virginia

 Don’t think this place is only about the warmer months–though spring through fall is a good time to be here.
 Check out the area’s holiday light shows and other festive events and you’ll be hooked (like we are) for more!

 And if you’re hungry, this is an amazing spot to find just about any type of cuisine, including healthy eats.
+It’s also home to a great beer scene and we can think of at least a few awesome breweries in Roanoke and nearby towns.

 We’ve also covered how to enjoy a weekend in Roanoke and Virginia’s Blue Ridge here.